gauravchandrakar25/voosh-backend/README.md

 - **Hosting**: The API can be hosted on platforms like Heroku (optional).
 - **API Playground**: Swagger or similar tools can be used to create an API playground for testing (optional).

+## Swagger API Documentation

+Use /api-docs for swagger documentation

 ## Note

 Social login APIs were not implemented in this project due to time constraints.
 However, the system is designed to accommodate the integration of these APIs in future updates.